AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

    ![Configuration to schedule the purging of asynchronous tasks](assets/configmgr_purge_asyncjobs.png)

-## Configure thresholds for asynchronous delete operations {#configure-thresholds-for-asynchronous-delete-operations}
+## Configure threshold for asynchronous delete operations {#configure-thresholds-for-asynchronous-delete-operations}

 If the number of assets or folders to be deleted exceeds the set threshold number, the delete operation is performed asynchronously.